leryn1122/git-conflict-sample/README.md

 # TL;DR

-This is left to create a version conflict only for test.
+It is left to create a version conflict only for test.